-Wreaths shouldn’t just be saved for the festive season.
-They make pretty decorations at any time of the year and these DIY Easter wreaths make lovely decorations for your wall or door, or you could give one as a thoughtful Easter gift.
+Wreaths shouldn't just be saved for the festive season.
+They make pretty decorations at any time of the year and these DIY Easter wreaths make lovely decorations for your wall or door, or you could give one as a thoughtful Easter gift for kids and adults.

 If you're looking for ideas to entertain the kids during the holidays, why not let them help you make Easter wreaths?
 How sweet would one look hung on each child's bedroom door?
 A fun Easter activity, they'll love having their own project to work on.
 And, if you're lucky, it might even keep them out of trouble for half an hour.

 How to make Easter wreaths with real flowers

 Get green-fingered this Easter and learn how to make a wreath from the spring florals blooming in your back garden.
 The only thing you need is a rattan wreath to act as a base, then the rest you can forage from all around you.

 This is a great project to get the whole family involved in.
 Kids will love finding and foraging for different plants and flowers for the wreath.
 If you can't get hold of any blooms, how about making paper flowers using our guide instead?

 To make an Easter wreath with real flowers you will need: